 - The size of your settlement is influenced by many factors including the severity of your injuries and the damage done to vehicles.

-- Make sure you understand your rights by making arrangements with a personal injury lawyer for a free case evaluation before you pursue your claim.
+- Make sure you understand your rights by making arrangements with a motorcycle and car accident lawyer for a free case evaluation before you pursue your claim.

 If you’re a motorcycle rider, you can probably provide a long list of reasons why using a bike as your primary mode of transportation is a great idea.
 They cost less to buy and operate, save gas, save travel time because they are easy to maneuver in traffic, allow riders to enjoy the fresh air and sunshine, and for many bike owners, they can make you feel young and alive.